Checklist: Unified Interface transition

 Review your apps settings and user experience fundamentals

-Include all required entities in your app, even if they are not in the sitemap.
+Include all required tables in your app, even if they are not in the sitemap.

 Provide the Read privilege for Model-driven app in the Customization tab in the Security Role dialog box.